-Pursuant to LCP Policy 5.14b, the requirement to grant an agriculture protection easement does not apply to subdivisions that solely provide affordable housing, as defined in Section 7009.
+Pursuant to LCP Policy 5.14b, the requirement to grant an agriculture protection easement does not apply to subdivisions that solely provide affordable housing, as defined in Section 70098.

-1. Prerequisites to Subdivision Approval
+- 1. Prerequisites to Subdivision Approval - a.

-a.
 Master Land Division Plan

-Before filing a tentative map or tentative parcel map for any subdivision of land in the PAD, the subdivider must file a Master Land Division Plan (MLDP) in accordance with Section 6361 of the County Zoning Ordinance.
+Before filing a tentative map or tentative parcel map for any subdivision of land in the zoned PAD, the subdivider must file a Master Land Division Plan (MLDP) in accordance with Section 6361 6364.A. of the County Zoning Ordinance Regulations.
 The plan must demonstrate how the parcel will ultimately be divided according to the maximum density of development permitted in the district and which parcels will be used for agricultural and non-agricultural uses, if conversions are permitted.

-Subdivision may be permitted in phases, in which case all future subdivisions occurring on land for which a Master Land Division Plan has been approved must conform to that plan.
+Subdivision may shall be permitted in phases, in which case all future subdivisions occurring on land for which a Master-Land-Division-Plan has been approved must conform to that plan.
+However, MLDPs shall not be required for land divisions which solely provide affordable housing, as defined by LCP Policy 3.7.

-b.
-Easements Required on Agricultural Parcels

-(1) As a condition of approval of a Master Land Division Plan which designates agricultural and non-agricultural parcels as required, the residual agricultural parcels shall be restricted to agricultural and related uses by an easement.
-Specifically, the subdivider must dedicate to the County an easement containing a covenant with the County, running with the land in perpetuity, which limits the use of the land covered by the easement to agricultural and floricultural uses, agricultural and floricultural, non-residential accessory structures and uses, and farm labor housing, as defined in Section 7009.
-The covenant shall specify that, anytime after three (3) years from the date of recordation of the easement, land within the boundaries of the easement may be converted to other uses consistent with the definition of open space contained in Section 7009, upon the finding that changed circumstances beyond the control of the landowner or operator have rendered the land unusable for agriculture and upon approval by the State Coastal Commission of an LCP amendment changing the land use designation to open space.
+- b.
+Easements Required on Agricultural Parcels - (1) As a condition of approval of a Master-Land-Division-Plan which designates agricultural and non-agricultural parcels as required, the residual agricultural parcels shall be restricted to agricultural and related uses by an easement.
+Specifically, the subdivider must dedicate to the County an easement containing a covenant with the County, running with the land in perpetuity, which limits the use of the land covered by the easement to agricultural and floricultural uses, agricultural and floricultural, non-residential accessory structures and uses, and farm labor housing, as defined in Section 70098.
+The covenant shall specify that, anytime after three (3) vears from the date of recordation of the easement. land within the boundaries of the easement may be converted to other uses consistent with the definition of open space contained in Section 70098., upon the finding that changed circumstances beyond the control of the landowner or operator have rendered the land unusable for agriculture and upon approval by the State Coastal Commission of an LCP amendment changing the land use designation to open space as prescribed in Section 6364.B. of the County Zoning Regulations.

 (2) The phrase "uses consistent with the definition of open space" shall mean those uses specified in the Resource Management Zone (as in effect on November 18, 1980).
-Any additional land uses allowed on a parcel through modification of an agricultural use easement must recognize the site's natural resources and limitations.
+Any additional land uses allowed on a parcel through modification of an agricultural use casement must recognize the site's natural resources and limitations.
 Such uses do not include the removal of significant vegetation (except for renewed timber harvesting activities consistent with the policies of the LCP) or any significant alterations to the natural landforms.